 Before contacting the IRS you are strongly advised to seek professional legal and financial assistance.
 Aylett Grant’s internationally experienced tax experts can provide advise and assistance on all your tax and financial matters.
 Our tax professionals are dedicated to ensuring that you resolve your compliance problems as efficiently and stress free as possible at the lowest possible cost.

-AG Tax LLP Can Help
+AG TAX LLP Can Help

-Furthermore, the information in this publication is accurate as of the time of its publication.
+Disclaimer: The information in this publication is accurate as of the time of its publication.
 AG Tax assumes no responsibility for changes to tax legislation subsequent to the publication of this document.
 The information provided is for general information purposes only and should not be acted upon without seeking professional advice.
 If you would like to engage our services, please contact our staff and obtain authorization to send our firm confidential information.
 A client relationship is not created by the transmission of information.
 A client relationship is only formed with our firm when a scope and engagement letter signed by the firm and the potential client detailing the terms of engagement is present.